 There are additional benefits to studio headshots that result in better pictures and added convenience.
 Most importantly, we have total control over lighting in the studio.
 Light is the most important element in photography and it is especially crucial in headshots and portraits.
 When it’s done properly, light gives shape to the face, puts a sparkle in the eyes, and flatters the skin.
 In the studio I use 4 lights with big light modifiers carefully placed to make the most flattering light possible.
 To take those lights outside into the wind and elements is a much riskier venture that requires a bigger budget to accommodate.
 People are also more comfortable in the studio and it shows up in the pictures (I've written about this previously here).
 There are fewer distractions and the privacy helps people to feel less self conscious that other people are watching them pose, which is very common when shooting in public locations.
 All of this allows me to draw the best out of my subjects more easily when I’m in the studio, saving time while improving the results.

 For all of these reasons, my best advice is that there is no substitute for a studio headshot.
 Yes, you may want to supplement your online presence with environmental portraits and editorial portraits, and there may be certain uses for them (about me page of a website for instance).
-But environmental headshots will rarely perform as well as studio headshots for the things people most commonly use headshots for, and they are generally more convenient and cost effective to make.
+But environmental headshots will rarely perform as well as studio headshots for the things people most commonly use headshots for, and environmental headshots are generally less convenient and more expensive to make.
 If you need a headshot in Boise Idaho please get in touch through the contact page here.